Do You Need an Electrical Permit?

 - A "Board/Program Actions" section that lists any disciplinary history, citations, or fines.
 A clean record reads: "There is no Discipline or Board Actions on file for this credential."

 A licensed master electrician working under a registered electrical contractor is the standard for panel and service work in Colorado.
-The master license requires 10,000 hours of field experience, specialized supervision hours, and a state exam.
-The contractor registration requires active insurance and a master electrician as the responsible party for the company.
+The master license requires 10,000 hours of field experience, supervised work under another master, and a state exam.
+The contractor registration requires active insurance and a master electrician as the responsible party.

 Licenses renew every three years.
 Each renewal requires 24 hours of continuing education, including at least 4 hours specifically on changes in the current National Electrical Code.
-When the NEC updates, every licensed electrician in Colorado is required to learn what changed before they can renew.
 The person working on your home isn't going off what they learned years ago.
 More about our background and credentials on the about page.

 Frequently Asked Questions